YuliiaDikun/Film-searcher-library/README.md

 - organize user's library for collecting watched films and ones to watch later;
 - organize for user's library an opportunity to delete a movie from the library;
 - develop a movie card with a detailed description;
-- develop a movie card's slider for the next/previous card view by pushing arrow buttons (left/right);
 - implement viewing of movie trailers at the user's request;
-- develop a user authorization on website;
 - develop website themes: day/night;
 - develop pagination;
-- develop localization for language change: English/Ukrainian.

 ​ **During the project we:** ​